-World Rugby Archive is an extensive collection of footage and programming from all major events, including Men's and Women’s Rugby World Cup, HSBC Sevens Series, RWC Sevens and the U20 Championship.
+World Rugby Archive is an extensive collection of footage and programming, comprising of the men's and women’s Rugby World Cup, HSBC SVNS, RWC SVNS and the U20 Championship.
 The collection features match footage, programming, interviews and behind the scenes coverage all in colour in SD and HD.

 Other Information: International Sound cleared for all footage/programming.

 *All footage/programming is licensed on a non-exclusive basis and subject to final approval.

 World Rugby is the world governing and Law making body for the Game of Rugby Union.
 World Rugby also organises men's and women's major events including Rugby World Cup, HSBC World Rugby Sevens Series and Rugby World Cup Sevens, as well as U20 Championships.

 Rugby World Cup (men's) is firmly established as one of the greatest sporting events on the planet, with the most iconic players and teams in world rugby coming together every four years to compete for the Webb Ellis Cup.

 - + 1987 New Zealand & Australia hosted the inaugural Rugby World Cup, won by the All Blacks.

 - + 1991 Australia triumphed upsetting hosts England in a tight affair at Twickenham.

 - + 1995 Hosted and won by South Africa, was more than just a sporting event for the rainbow nation and president Nelson Mandela.